When you hire us, you’re adding unmatched experience to your team, ensuring you get the best possible outcome.

 Motorcyclists understand the inherent risks that come with sharing the road.
-The motorcycle accident lawyers at The May Firm understand this because they ride motorcycles.
-They understand why people ride and we understand how other drivers are the largest danger posed to motorcyclists.
+The motorcycle accident lawyers at the May Firm understand this because they ride motorcycles.
+We understand why people ride, and we understand how other drivers are the largest danger posed to motorcyclists.

 If you are involved in a motorcycle accident, seek medical attention immediately.
 Some motorcycle accident injuries do not manifest themselves in the moment, and the pain from your injuries may be hidden by the rush of adrenalin following the crash.
 It is extremely important to get checked out by a medical professional so that a baseline for your health can be established.
 Getting medical attention following a crash also helps us build a stronger case for you by giving us more evidence regarding the extent of your injuries.

-Motorcycle related injuries can include skin trauma (road rash and lacerations), head injuries, back or spinal injuries, and even loss of a limb or death.
+Motorcycle-related injuries can include skin trauma (road rash and lacerations), head injuries, back or spinal injuries, and even loss of a limb or death.
 The recovery process can take a significant amount of time and specialized care.
-We work with medical partners in the community on a lien basis, so regardless of your insurance plan you can get the care you need.
-Their payment towards your ongoing care is factored into your settlement cost, making it one less bill to worry about as you regain your health and strength.
+We work with medical partners in the community on a lien basis, so regardless of your insurance plan, you can get the care you need.
+Their payment toward your ongoing care is factored into your settlement cost, making it one less bill to worry about as you regain your health and strength.

-Roadblocks and Potholes: Anything that stands in the way of a motorcycle is a serious threat.
-25% of motorcycle deaths are caused by colliding with unexpected objects.
+Roadblocks and Potholes: Anything that stands in the way of a motorcycle is a serious threat, and 25% of motorcycle deaths are caused by colliding with unexpected objects.

-Road Conditions: Wet roads, uneven roads, potholes, construction projects and other road hazards can be a danger to motorcycle riders.
-It can cause the motorcycle to skid, overturn and throw the driver off their seats.
+Road Conditions: Wet roads, uneven roads, potholes, construction projects, and other road hazards can be a danger to motorcycle riders.
+These can cause the motorcycle to skid, overturn, and throw the driver off their seats.